OnlyInAmerica/GlanceReader/README.md

 ![Glance](http://i.imgur.com/pO9as8z.gif)

-Glance is a [RSVP](http://en.wikipedia.org/wiki/Rapid_serial_visual_presentation) .epub and website reader for Android 3.0+ (API 11).
+Glance is a [RSVP](http://en.wikipedia.org/wiki/Rapid_serial_visual_presentation) reader for Android 3.0+ (API 11).
+Glance also includes a curated collection of feeds for your reading pleasure thanks to work by [Rich Jones](https://github.com/miserlou).
+The Glance reading collection is also available at [glance.wtf](http://glance.wtf), because silly TLDs are great.

-You can share URLS to Glance from your favorite web browser, or open .epubs on your device's external storage directly.
+You can share URLs to Glance from your favorite web browser, or open .epubs on your device's external storage directly.

 Available on Google Play under the name **Glance**